adam3smith/lis546_Sp24/content/tidy-data.md

 As I said in opening this section - the assumptions we make in tidying data are highly context dependent.
 If we were working in a field where granular data like `seconds` was not typical, this kind of representation might not be necessary.
 But, if we want to preserve all of the information that our dataset contains then appealing to broad standards is a best practice.

+At this point, it's important to note a distinction between "clean" and "tidy" data.
+Clean data conforms to standard best practices (see e.g. Healy's slides or the Broman & Woo suggested reading) such as no duplicate headers, no color-coding to convey inmportant information, consistent entry, etc. You almost (see Rowson & Muñoz for a caveat) always want clean data.

+> Tidy data is a specific convention for clean data.
+It has a number of advantages (especially when you're working with R and mostly also python), but it's not necessarily universally preferable the way clean data are.

+Moreover, converting clean data to tidy data is relatively easy to automate.
+Cleaning up messy data is time-consuming and error-prone.

 ## Tidy Data in Practice

 For the purposes of this class, using tidy data principles in a specific programming language is not necessary.
 Simply understanding common transformations and principles are all that we need to start curating tidy data.

 But, it is worth knowing that the tidy data principles have been implemented in a number of executable libraries using `R`.
 This includes the suite of libraries known as the [tidyverse](https://www.tidyverse.org/).
-A nice overview of what the tidyverse libraries make possible working with data in `R` is summarized in this [blogpost](https://rviews.rstudio.com/2017/06/08/what-is-the-tidyverse/) by Joseph Rickert. (*Note from Bree:* I love `R` and use it everyday!)
+A nice overview of what the tidyverse libraries make possible working with data in `R` is summarized in this [blogpost](https://rviews.rstudio.com/2017/06/08/what-is-the-tidyverse/) by Joseph Rickert.

 There are also a number of beginner [tutorials](https://education.rstudio.com/learn/beginner/) and [cheat-sheets](https://rstudio.com/resources/cheatsheets/) available to get started.
 If you come from a database background, I particularly like this [tutorial](https://idc9.github.io/stor390/notes/tidy_data/tidy_data.html#relational_data_and_joining_tables) on tidy data applied to the relational model by my colleague [Iain Carmichael](https://idc9.github.io/).